mozilla/glean.js/docs/implementation/plugins-events.md

 ## When should we implement a feature as a plugin?

-When we are requested a feature that would make more sense as a plugin than as a core feature we create a new plugin and event for it.
+When a requested feature would make more sense as a plugin than as a core feature we should create a new plugin and event for it.
 However, when is that?

-Plugins should always be the choice when we are implementing a feature that has a very especialized use case and would be left unused by most users.
+Plugins should always be the choice when we are implementing a feature that has a very specialized use case and would be left unused by most users.

 The [`PingEncryptionPlugin`](https://mozilla.github.io/glean.js/classes/plugins_encryption.default.html)